Giorgia Meloni: Relationship with fascism

+In July 2024, Meloni was awarded damages in a defamation lawsuit against journalist Giulia Cortese, who in October 2021 had posted a photo of Meloni on Twitter, now X, which was altered to show with Mussolini in the background.
+Cortese later mocked Meloni's height, stating, "You don't scare me, Giorgia Meloni.
+After all, you're only 1.2 metres (4 ft) tall.
+I can't even see you."
+Cortese was not charged for posting the photo comparing Meloni to Mussolini, but was fined for comments about Meloni's height that were deemed "body shaming".
+Cortese criticised the judgment in a post on X, stating, "Italy's government has a serious problem with freedom of expression and journalistic dissent."

 Personal life

+In 2015, Meloni began a relationship with Andrea Giambruno, a journalist working for Mediaset TV channels.
+The couple have a daughter born in 2016.
+On 20 October 2023, she announced her split with Giambruno, following his off-air statements transmitted by the television program Striscia la notizia that were described as "sexist" and "chauvinist", which included propositioning a female colleague for a threesome.
+Meloni added that "all those who hoped to weaken [her] by attacking [her] personal life should know that however much the drop of water tries to dig out the stone, the stone remains stone and the drop is only water".
+She defended herself not being married to her child's father.

-Meloni has a daughter, Ginevra, with her partner Andrea Giambruno, a journalist who works for Silvio Berlusconi's Mediaset TV channel.
-She is a Roman Catholic and has used her religious identity in part to help build her national brand.
+Meloni is a Catholic and has used her religious identity in part to help build her national brand.
 In a 2019 speech to a rally in Rome, she said: "I am Giorgia.
-I'm a woman, I'm a mother, I'm Italian, I'm Christian."
-Despite her Christian beliefs and championing traditional family values, Meloni defended herself not being married to her child's father.
-In September 2022, she reportedly continued to embrace the old Italian fascist slogan "God, fatherland and family".
+I am a woman, I am a mother, I am Italian, I am Christian."

+In September 2022, Meloni reportedly continued to embrace the trinomial "Dio, patria, famiglia" ('God, fatherland, family').
 She has said she resents being linked to Italy's fascist past.

+In addition to her native Italian, Meloni speaks English, Spanish, and French.

-Meloni is an avid fan of fantasy, particularly J. R. R. Tolkien's The Lord of the Rings.
-As a youth activist with the Italian Social Movement (MSI), she attended the Camp Hobbit festival and sang along with the far-right folk band Compagnia dell'Anello, named after The Fellowship of the Ring.
-Later, she named her political conference Atreju, after the hero of the novel The Neverending Story.
+Meloni is a fan of fantasy, particularly J. R. R. Tolkien's The Lord of the Rings.
+As a youth activist with the Italian Social Movement (MSI), she attended the 1993 revival of the Camp Hobbit festival ("Hobbit 93") and sang along with the folk band Compagnia dell'Anello, named after The Fellowship of the Ring (1954).
+Later, she named her political conference Atreyu, after the hero of the novel The Neverending Story (1979).
 Meloni told The New York Times: "I think that Tolkien could say better than we can what conservatives believe in."
+In November 2023, Meloni inaugurated a major exhibition on J. R. R. Tolkien at the National Gallery of Modern and Contemporary Art in Rome to mark the 50th anniversary of the author's death.
 Apart from Tolkien, she is fond of British conservative philosopher Roger Scruton and has said: "If I were British I would be a Tory."
-In addition to her native Italian, she speaks English, French and Spanish.